mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 At that time it is called *jijuyu* – samadhi of jijuyu. *Ji* is “of itself.”
 The *ju* of jijuyu means “receive.” *Yu* is “to function, to work, or to take advantage of.”
 So if you do zazen like this, you can receive freedom, very naturally, of itself.
 And, you can use it.

-That’s why Dogen Zenji says, “Although in realization the mind and its object both arise and disappear within the stillness of samadhi, since it occurs within the sphere of *jijuyu*, it doesn’t disturb a single mote of dust, nor infringe upon a single phenomenon.”
+That’s why Dōgen Zenji says, “Although in realization the mind and its object both arise and disappear within the stillness of samadhi, since it occurs within the sphere of *jijuyu*, it doesn’t disturb a single mote of dust, nor infringe upon a single phenomenon.”

 So from this point, what the Buddha said, not to hear the sound of the thunder, doesn’t mean that he was in a state of no consciousness.
 He did zazen with consciousness.
 If you do zazen – [or] hitting the bell, chanting the sutras – with no consciousness, it doesn’t make sense, it’s useless. *Shijo*, the sign of the beginning of zazen, or [*kaijo*,] the sign of the end of zazen – it’s ridiculous, it doesn’t make sense.
 Why do you have to hit the bell, if the main purpose of zazen is to reach the state of no consciousness?
 It’s not necessary to hit the bell, because even though you hit the bell, you cannot hear it.
 It’s not necessary to eat your breakfast, and lunch, and dinner, because you can stop your heart for a certain period of time, for seven days.
 You can do it.
 Maybe so.
 I read an article about one of the saints in India.
 He was in a casket for more than seven days.
 And the scientists checked his heart; his heart was completely stopped.
 And after that he came out, but he was alive.
 So it’s *possible*; it’s possible.
 But the zazen we do is not something like this.
 We have zazen *with* consciousness.

 #### 25:09

-And also Dogen Zenji says, “the Buddha uses this from morning to night.”
+And also Dōgen Zenji says, “the Buddha uses this from morning to night.”
 Not only in the time of doing zazen, but also from morning to night, your mind must be attentive to all movement of behavior.
 Working in the kitchen, and walking in the hallways, walking in the zendo, picking a plant or grasses outside; whatever you do, your mind must be *there*, present with each movement.

 So zazen is always working in your daily living from morning to night, but it doesn’t mean you should be nervous because you have to pay careful attention to your mind, checking whether your mind is always attentive to each movement.
 If you do that, you will be nervous.
 I don’t mean that; because you cannot disturb even a single mote of dust.
 In other words, you cannot stop the stream of time.
 You must be always right in the middle of the stream of time.
 Nevertheless, there is mind present with the activities.
-That’s why Dogen Zenji says, “The Buddha uses this from morning to night – *[thunder]* – and culminates the quest of his body in the zendo.”
+That’s why Dōgen Zenji says, “The Buddha uses this from morning to night – *[thunder]* – and culminates the quest of his body in the zendo.”
 “Culminates the quest of his body” means, mind completely fits [and] fills his body.

 In other words, I always use [the saying], “Your kind, compassionate attention must penetrate from the top of your head, to the tip of your toes.”
 That means, when you stand up, you have to stand up with what?
 Two feet.
 Of course, two feet.
 You can stand up with two hands, but usually you have to stand up with two feet.
 But that is not the real practice of [Zen](glossary#zen).
 You have to stand up with two feet, two hands, and also your nose, your eyes, your mouth, your heart, your emotions, all your circumstances.
 At that time, you can really culminate the quest of your body.
 And then you say, “Oh!
 This is standing up, perfectly.”
 You feel good at that time.